 Other data-oriented technologies like computer vision systems are handy, too.
 They enhance quality control on production lines by visually inspecting products for defects.
 These systems analyze visual data with precision and accuracy in identifying imperfections.
 And ultimately, they contribute to improved manufacturing quality and decision-making processes.

-As for VR simulations, they are not only used to experience the real-life movie.
+As for VR simulations, they are not only used to experience a real-life movie.
 In manufacturing, it simplifies training for workers in complex processes as well as makes it safer.
 Ford, for example, uses VR to train employees, enhancing safety and proficiency.
 Besides, VR in smart manufacturing opens more opportunities for remote collaboration among diverse roles within the company.

 Airbus, a leading aerospace company, has embraced 3D printing to fabricate lightweight and intricate components.
 This innovative approach has not only significantly reduced manufacturing time but has also led to a substantial decrease in material wastage, as evidenced by Airbus’s adoption of this technology.

 And, in the healthcare sector, for example, 3D printing has enabled the creation of custom solutions tailored to individual patient needs.
-Stryker, a prominent medical technology company, has successfully employed 3D printing to manufacture personalized medical implants.
+Stryker, a prominent medical technology company, has successfully implemented 3D printing to manufacture personalized medical implants.
 This advancement showcases the potential of additive manufacturing in improving the production of healthcare devices and providing patients with customized and optimized solutions.

 One prominent player in the field of edge computing for smart manufacturing is Intel.
 Its solutions have shown significant benefits in optimizing the performance of industrial processes.
 By deploying edge computing technologies, Intel has effectively reduced latency and improved response times in manufacturing settings.
 This is crucial for industries where split-second decisions can impact overall productivity, product quality, and worker safety.